daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

 )
 ```

-## Optimizing Subscription and Using Cache
+## Optimizing How Subscriptions Use the Cache
 Since, subscriptions can be expensive, this behavior can be controlled/optimized in several ways.

   - [Controlling fetchPolicy](#controlling-apollo-fetchpolicy): controlling cache interaction.